Consolidating your superannuation

 Relax knowing that your super is all in one place.

-At Hejaz Financial Services, we can find your old accounts for you by running a search with the ATO.
 If you’re looking to move your current super, you can also request a rollover by applying online (if you’re not yet a member) or by sending in our fact find form.
 We’ll get in touch with your other fund to transfer your super across.

 Superannuation is too important to ignore.
 Getting your super under control can save you money in fees, cut down on paperwork, allow you to get an investment strategy in place, and help you keep track of your money.